The best TV shows to watch on NOW TV - TheNewsTrace

 The Knick

-Clive Owen stars on this sequence from famous person filmmaker Steven Soderbergh, which follows the challenges of a chief surgeon at a hospital within the early 1900s.
-The sequence acquired essential acclaim throughout its two seasons, dealing with delicate themes like drug dependancy and racism.
+Clive Owen stars on this sequence from celebrity filmmaker Steven Soderbergh, which follows the challenges of a chief surgeon at a hospital within the early 1900s.
+The sequence acquired vital acclaim throughout its two seasons, dealing with delicate themes like drug habit and racism.
 Watch The Knick on NOW TV

 Billions

-A viciously enjoyable, modern, witty story of assault and defence between the preposterously highly effective US Legal professional Chuck Rhoades (Paul Giamatti) and his nemesis, hedge-fund billionaire Bobby Axelrod (Damian Lewis).
-Shiny and soapy, it encapsulates every little thing we love to hate in regards to the super-wealthy.
+A viciously enjoyable, glossy, witty story of assault and defence between the preposterously highly effective US Legal professional Chuck Rhoades (Paul Giamatti) and his nemesis, hedge-fund billionaire Bobby Axelrod (Damian Lewis).
+Shiny and soapy, it encapsulates all the pieces we love to hate in regards to the super-wealthy.
 Watch Billions on NOW TV

 Olive Kitteridge

-This two-part miniseries is predicated on Elizabeth Strout’s novel of the identical title, chronicling 25 years within the lifetime of a retired college trainer dealing with a number of private points.
-Academy Award winner Frances McDormand takes the title position of Olive Kitteridge, serving as one more showcase for her unbelievable appearing expertise.
-These not wishing to commit to a long-running sequence could discover this a robust possibility, with its 4 tightly written episodes.
+This two-part miniseries is predicated on Elizabeth Strout’s novel of the identical title, chronicling 25 years within the lifetime of a retired faculty trainer going through a number of private points.
+Academy Award winner Frances McDormand takes the title function of Olive Kitteridge, serving as yet one more showcase for her unbelievable performing expertise.
+These not wishing to commit to a long-running sequence could discover this a powerful possibility, with its 4 tightly written episodes.
 Watch Olive Kitteridge on NOW TV

 Deadwood